 The court issued the directives during the hearing on Wednesday of a miscellaneous application moved by Advocate Tariq Asad.

-On Feb 13, intelligence agencies had produced before the court seven of the 11 prisoners in a very bad shape in compliance with
+On Feb 13, intelligence agencies had produced before the court seven of the 11 prisoners in a very bad shape in compliance with an earlier order.

 Four of them have died in custody in mysterious circumstances.

 The prisoners mysteriously went missing from outside Rawalpindi’s Adilyala jail on May 29, 2010, the day they were acquitted of involvement in the Oct 2009 attacks on the GHQ and ISI’s Hamza Camp in Rawalpindi.

 The seven prisoners were sent to Peshawar’s Lady Reading Hospital for treatment on the court’s order.
 Five of them recovered and were shifted to an internment centre in Landi Kotal.